 The Intensity Factor (IF) is a very useful indicator.
 This article explains why it is so useful and how to interpret the number.
 Let’s first look at how it is calculated.
 The intensity factor is obtained by dividing the NP (Normalized Power) by the FTP (Functional Threshold Power).
 The result should be somewhere between 0.6 (very long or slow rides) and 1.2 (short and very intensive rides).

 Because it is based on Normalized Power and not on average power, it takes into account the variation in power during a workout.
-But it does not look at the length of the ride which means that it is not affected by, for example, muscle fatigue during a long ride (which can sometimes cause a distorted image).
+But it does not look at the length of the ride which means that it is not affected by, for example, muscle fatigue during a long ride (which can cause a distorted picture).
 Unlike the Training stress score (TSS), the intensity factor really shows how intensive a workout was.
-A TSS of 100 can be a very long endurance ride of three hours or an all-out time trial of one hour on FTP.
+A TSS of 100 can be a very long endurance ride of three hours or an all-out time trial of one hour at FTP.

-How to use intensity factor?
+How to use the intensity factor?

 How to get better?

 Getting better is all about timing.
 There are actually no good or bad workouts.
 There only is a bad combination or the wrong workout at the wrong time.
 The path towards progress is therefore a training plan with the right training stimulus, taking into account your level, goal and available time.